arpitaojha1983/ELK-Project/README.md

 -  MetricBeat
 ​
 These Beats allow us to collect the following information from each machine:
-- This Beats allow us to keep track of who is logging in to these servers and monitors the behaviors.
+- FileBeat allow us to keep track of who is logging in to these servers and monitors the behaviors.
 - Also Metricbeats for  monitoring performance like CPU , memory and load.

-​